A short review of Fedora 41

 0

 Fedora 41 was released on October 29, and I installed it on my primary workstation within a few minutes after I received the notification.
 No point in waiting, right?
-I make daily updates every night so I didn’t need to do that again as nothing had changed.
+I make nightly backups so I didn’t need to do that again as nothing had changed.

 I used a script I developed several years ago to perform the upgrade.
 You can read about the script and the commands it uses here, or download it directly, here.